loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

   }
 }
 ```
+### Run tests

-Run the tests again and observe few facts that may surprise you.
+Run the tests again.
+These results may surprise you:

  1. The acceptance test is failing: the response contains some expected properties (slug, name),
    but is missing most of other properties.